luizbgomide/sovereign/spells.md

 #### Elemental Wall
 Conjure a a wall of a chosen churning elemental force.

-The barrier is ten feet long per character level, with a height of ten feet and a thickness of one foot.
-The barrier must rest on solid ground but may be bent or shaped as desired so long as no part of it is more than two hundred feet from the caster.
+The barrier is 10ft long per character level, 10ft high, and 1ft thick.
+The barrier must rest on solid ground but may be bent or shaped as desired so long as no part of it is more than 200ft from the caster.

 Earthen walls are impervious to anything but mining-appropriate tools or rock-shattering strength, taking 20 HP of damage to knock a man-sized hole in them.